oussamasf/oussamasf/README.md

   In addition to my technical skills, I am a strong communicator and thrive in collaborative environments.
 I have a track record of success working with cross-functional teams and have the ability to translate technical concepts to non-technical stakeholders.
 I am excited to continue learning and growing as a backend developer and am always looking for new opportunities to challenge myself and expand my skillset.

 * 🌍  I'm based in Algiers
-* 🧠  I'm learning REACT
+* 🧠  I'm learning NEXT.js

 ### Skills